stringiest/CV/README.md

   <br>
 </div>

-I am a full stack Ruby developer.
-Following a career in accountancy I was looking for a new challenge, and decided to retrain as a software developer at Makers Academy.
-I'm a highly numerate, optimistic problem-solver and love the intellectual challenges of tech.
+I am a Maker, recovering accountant, and full-stack developer.
+I have spent much of my career championing technical solutions to improve processes, whether in accountancy or social housing.
+I am now embarking on a new challenge as a software developer, where I can use my experience to build technical solutions myself.

 ## Projects